afilbert/valheim-toggle-movement-mod/README.md

 * Auto-sneak while crouching safeguards stamina regen at threshold (20% by default)
 * Seamlessly auto-run directly into auto-sneak (and vice versa)
 * Jumping doesn't cancel auto-run
-* Regain manual control of auto-run/sneak at any time by using directional input
+* Regain manual control of auto-run/sneak at any time by using directional input (or Back key/button if AutorunStrafe enabled)
 * Sprinting will temporarily and automatically pause while Arbalest is reloading
 * Auto-run sprinting will temporarily and automatically pause to allow equipping/switching weapons
 * Sprint will detoggle if health less than threshold (30% by default)